Triggering the Untriggered: The First Einstein Probe-Detected Gamma-Ray Burst 240219A and Its Implications: Introduction

 \section{Introduction}

-The Einstein Probe, launched on 2024 January 9, is dedicated to monitoring the sky in the soft X-ray band \citep{2022hxga.book...86Y}.
+The Einstein Probe (EP), launched on 2024 January 9, is dedicated to monitoring the sky in the soft X-ray band \citep{2022hxga.book...86Y}.
 Equipped with two scientific instruments, the Wide-field X-ray Telescope (WXT) and the Follow-up X-ray Telescope (FXT), EP offers a large instantaneous field of view for detecting rapid transients, along with a considerable effective area crucial for follow-up observations and precise localization.
-Due to its exceptional sensitivity in detecting rapid transients, EP holds significant promise for identifying faint, high-redshift, or newly discovered high-energy transients, especially Gamma-Ray Bursts (GRBs).
+Due to its exceptional sensitivity in detecting rapid transients, EP holds significant promise for identifying faint, high-redshift, or newly discovered high-energy transients, especially gamma-ray bursts (GRBs).

-On 2024 February 19 at 06:21:42 UT (referred to as $T_{\rm 0}$), the EP/WXT detected and located a bright X-ray flare named EP240219a \citep{2024ATel16463....1Z, 2024ATel16472....1Z} during its commissioning phase at RA = 80.016$^{\circ}$ and Dec = 25.541$^{\circ}$ (J2000) with an uncertainty of 3 arcminutes (Figure \ref{fig:obs}).
-The source exhibits an overall profile of a fast-rise and exponential-decay shape (FRED) and lasts approximately 160 seconds (see Figure \ref{fig:lc}).
+On 2024 February 19 at 06:21:42 UT (referred to as $T_{\rm 0}$), EP/WXT detected and located a bright X-ray flare named EP240219a \citep{2024ATel16463....1Z, 2024ATel16472....1Z} during its commissioning phase at R.A. = 80.$^{\circ}$031 and decl. = 25.$^{\circ}$533 (J2000) with an uncertainty of 2.$'$3 (Figure \ref{fig:obs}).
+The rapid follow-up instrument on board, EP/FXT, had not yet been turned on when EP240219a was detected.
+EP/FXT was officially switched on as scheduled during the EP in-orbit testing on 2024 February 28.
+The source exhibits an overall profile of a fast-rise and exponential-decay shape and lasts approximately 160 s (see Figure \ref{fig:lc}).
 Fitted by an absorbed power law (PL), the time-averaged spectrum can be characterized with an absorption $N_{\rm{H}}$ of $1.03_{-0.21}^{+0.39} \times\ 10^{22}\ \rm{cm^{-2}}$ and a photon index of $-1.94_{-0.66}^{+0.36}$.
-The calculated time-averaged unabsorbed fluence in the 0.5 - 4.0 keV range is $7.85_{-1.51}^{+4.06}\times10^{-7}\,\rm{erg\,cm^{-2}}$.
+The calculated time-averaged unabsorbed fluence in the 0.5 - 4.0 keV range is $7.85_{-1.51}^{+4.06}\times10^{-7}\,\rm{erg\,cm^{-2}}$ (see Table \ref{tab:summary}).